Commercial Thinning June 2022

 VCF staff has been preparing for the 2022 season. planting est 360,000 trees, spruce cedar, and fir.
 Free Growing surveys, mechanical stand tending, and regeneration surveys are all part of the plan.
 The planting and stand tending contractor is Integrity Contracting.
 The startup will be in May.

-The spring planting starts in the beginning of May when the lowest elevation harvested blocks are clear of snow and frost.
-The summer season sees the planting activity move higher in elevation as blocks become snow and frost free.
+The spring planting starts at the beginning of May when the lowest elevation harvested blocks are clear of snow and frost.
+The summer season sees the planting activity move higher in elevation as blocks become snow and frost-free.
 The planting program usually ends by mid-July.

-The greatest challenges each year are keeping the trees cool when the weather becomes very hot.
-The VCF has noted some of the blocks planted during the hottest days of 2018 experienced a greater than usual mortality.
+The greatest challenge each year is keeping the trees cool when the weather becomes very hot.

 Occasionally, when access is poor, the VCF hires Yellowhead Helicopters to fly the seedlings into the block.
 When using helicopters, total weight is calculated which includes the seedling boxes and planting gear.
 These items are put into numerous slings.
 One sling at a time is hooked underneath a hovering helicopter and its load is dropped into preplanned GPS locations on the block.
-The planters are waiting in position to receive their days worth of work.
-This type of planting takes careful pre-planning, timing and safety measures.
+The planters are waiting in a location to receive their day’s worth of work.
+This type of planting takes careful pre-planning, timing, and safety measures